 A Kentucky law says coroners are entitled to take in their possession any evidence or anything, including medications and narcotics, they believe contributed to a person's death.
 However, after a coroner's investigation is complete, there's no law saying how a coroner is supposed to dispose of the drugs.

 "There could be issues.
 Absolutely, there could be issues," explained Madison County Coroner Jimmy Cornelison.

 Cornelison told WKYT's Miranda Combs that a lot of people don't realize that when it comes to a death investigation the coroner is the highest law enforcement authority at the scene.

 "So we can take anything and everything we want to take.
 We don't have to have maybe a search warrant that police have to have because we're doing a death investigation.
 It's different," he explained.

-"It's just come to our attention that the coroner now has possession of these narcotics," explained Henry County Coroner and Kentucky Coroner's Association Legislative Liaison James Pollard.
+"It's just come to our attention that the coroner now has possession of these narcotics," explained Henry County Coroner and Kentucky Coroner's Association legislative liaison James Pollard.
 "We've got 120 coroners, so we have to come up with a plan that's not only going to dispose of these narcotics, but it's also going to protect the coroner."

-Pollard replied, "It may be a good can of worms to open up.
+"We feel like what we need to do now is get a piece of legislation put together," Pollard said.
+"It may be a good can of worms to open up.
 And that way, let's get everybody covered, protect everybody."

 Pollard and other coroners have started writing a draft of a law to require coroners to follow the same protocol to dispose of medications and narcotics.